In which career can you have the biggest positive impact on the world?

 Could this be a good fit for you?

-- In research, might you be capable of getting a PhD from a top 30 school in one of these areas?
+Might you be capable of getting a PhD from a top 30 school in one of these areas?
 This isn’t required but is a good indicator.
 Read more about predicting success in research.

-- If focused on field building research, can you take on messy, ill-defined questions, and come up with reasonable assessments about them?
+If focused on field-building research, can you take on messy, ill-defined questions, and come up with reasonable assessments about them?

 However, it often seems like there’s a lack of understanding and coordination between China and the West.
 For instance, even today, 3 times as many Americans study French as study Chinese.
 For this reason, we’d like to see more people (both Chinese and non-Chinese) develop a deep understanding of the intersection of effective altruism and China, and help to coordinate between the two countries.